Slim Charles: Season five

-In the series finale, with the end of the Stanfield Organization, Slim and Cheese are among the remaining drug lords who band together to buy the connection to Baltimore's best drug suppliers from Marlo, a connection which Marlo stole from Proposition Joe before murdering him.
-As the kingpins gather to discuss business, Cheese loses his temper and draws his gun on Rick for laying blame on him for Prop Joe's death.

-Cheese shows little grief over Prop Joe's death, saying it led to their benefit since they will now have control of the best heroin connection.
+In the series finale Slim and Cheese are among the remaining drug lords who band together to buy the connection to Baltimore's best drug suppliers from Marlo, a connection which Marlo stole from Proposition Joe before killing him.
+As the kingpins gather to discuss business, Cheese shows little grief over Proposition Joe's death, saying it led to their benefit since they will now have control of the best heroin connection.
 Slim Charles then shoots Cheese in the head before he has a chance to finish talking.
-When the Co-Op member Clinton "Shorty" Buise criticizes Slim because now they have to pay more money to make up for the lack of Cheese's bid, Slim simply replies "That was for Joe".

-Slim is thus shown to be standing up for values of loyalty in a world where Cheese believed they have no place.
-In the ending montage, it is shown that Slim and Fat Face Rick are representing the Co-Op to the Greeks.
-Their new roles parallel those of Stringer Bell and Avon Barksdale respectively.
+When Co-Op member Clinton "Shorty" Buise criticizes Slim because now they have to pay more money to make up for the lack of Cheese's bid, Slim simply replies "That was for Joe".
+In the ending montage, it is shown that Slim and Fat Face Rick are representing the Co-Op to the Greeks. ("-30-)".